 The Proximity effect of the PR40 is much more forgiving than that of the Podcaster.
 In the case of the PR40, anything more than 6 inches away starts to fade.
 By contrast, if you aren’t right up on the Podcaster at all times (2-3 in.), expect a weak sound.

 While the PR40 has a scooped mid-range that takes the nasal “honk” and stuffiness out of your voice, the Podcaster does the opposite.
 It just doesn’t flatter your voice much at all and may make you sound honky.

 The Podcaster is a USB mic, while the PR40 is XLR.
 You will need some extra accessories to go with the PR40.

 Both mics look very different from each other aesthetically.

 The PR40, while primarily used in voice-over, is also pretty versatile as well.
 The Podcaster is not.

 Now obviously I’m going to recommend the PR40 over the Podcaster, no questions asked.
-The PR40 is a true dynamic, and will take some rudimentary knowledge on how your set up is supposed to run.
-Luckily for you I’ve laid it all out here for you!
+The PR40 is truly dynamic and will take some rudimentary knowledge on how your setup is supposed to run.
+Luckily for you, I’ve laid it all out here for you!

 Computer via USB > Audio Interface > Cloudlifter > PR40.
 That’s your chain right there!

-Now, either of these other 2 mics work in the same way as the PR40’s chain.
+Now, either of these other 2 mics works in the same way as the PR40’s chain.
 I consider all of them to be the 3 best dynamic mics overall: